 There is a Japanese ghost story called "The Hair of the Doll Grows."
 But could a doll really have actual growing hair?
 It is true that in ancient Japan, doll manufacturing was an art form, which included the use of actual human hair.
-But even in the case of a doll using human hair, once separated from a human scalp, hair will not grow.
-In this article we will delve into the reasons why hair can't grow on a doll, as well as why some people may believe it can and does.
+Even in the case of a doll with human hair, once separated from the human scalp, hair can no longer grow.
+In this article, we will explain why hair can’t grow on a doll and see why some people may believe it can and does.

 Nutrition from blood is essential for hair cells to divide and grow.
 Any doll, even if it has real human hair, does not have the blood supply that is required for hair to grow.